ICU Medical: Products

 ICU Medical's Neutron device aims to reduce catheter occlusion caused by external factors such as connecting and disconnecting a luer, or patient vascular pressure changes caused by coughing, sneezing, crying or vomiting.
-In clinical use, Neutron is suggested to reduce the incidence of catheter occlusion by 50%.

 In 2015, ICU Medical acquired Excelsior Medical Corporation, a manufacturer of healthcare devices used to disinfect and protect access into a patient's bloodstream.
 Acquired products included the SwabCap and SwabFlush, as well as pre-filled saline and heparin flush syringes.
 The total purchase price for Excelsior was $59.5 million, however ICU immediately sold the operating assets of SwabFlush and pre-filled syringe businesses to Medline Industries, Inc. for $27 million.

 Oncology

 ICU Medical's oncology product line is designed specifically to keep healthcare workers and patients safe from exposure to hazardous drugs.
 In 2012, the company introduced the Diana Hazardous drug compounding system, a user-controlled automated system that helps protect clinicians from exposure to hazardous drugs and accidental needlesticks while protecting the patient preparation from exposure to environmental contaminants.